33 High-Protein Dinners

 - Grill chicken for 5-6 minutes per side, until cooked through.
 Grill vegetables until tender and lightly charred, about 8-10 minutes.

-- Serve sliced chicken over veggies, enjoy immediately!
+- Serve sliced chicken over veggies, and enjoy immediately!